-For March to May 2018, rainfall predictions for NSW are for average precipitation for most of the state, with a slight chance of exceeding the average along the coast and being below average in the far west.
-Maximum and minimum temperatures are expected to be around average, but above average in the west of the state.
+For March to May 2018, rainfall predictions for NSW are for average precipitation for the coast, and below average precipitation in the far west.
+Maximum and minimum temperatures are expected to be above average in the west of the state and around average for the coast.
 The following pages contain graphics of the seasonal outlook: